-California Wildlife Foundation is committed to conserving, restoring and maintaining habitats and corridor linkages throughout the state in order to ensure the biological diversity of species over time.
+California Wildlife Foundation (CWF) is committed to conserving, restoring, and maintaining habitats and corridor linkages throughout the state in order to ensure the biological diversity of species over time.

-Since 1990, CWF has administered large-scale acquisitions, ambitious restoration of land and water projects, development of fishery and land management plans, and worked with its partners to maintain these special places for the benefit of people, plants and wildlife.
+Since 1990, CWF has administered large-scale acquisitions, ambitious land and water restoration projects, development of fishery and land management plans, and worked with its partners to maintain natural places for the benefit of people, plants, and wildlife.

-California Wildlife Foundation participates in large and small education and outreach efforts that engage people – young and old – in appropriate site specific recreation and science-based learning.
+CWF participates in large and small education and outreach efforts that engage people in appropriate site-specific recreation and science-based learning.

-California Wildlife Foundation was created in 1990 by a group led by the then Resources Agency Secretary to support the work of the California Department of Fish and Wildlife (formerly California Department of Fish and Game).
-Over the next 25 years, CWF expanded its reach to collaborate with federal, state, regional and local agencies.
-CWF works with land trusts and other nonprofit organizations to implement wildlife and habitat projects for public benefit.
+California Wildlife Foundation (CWF) was created in 1990 by a group led by the then Natural Resources Agency Secretary to support the work of the California Department of Fish and Wildlife (formerly California Department of Fish and Game).
+In subsequent decades, CWF expanded its reach to collaborate with federal, other state, regional and local agencies and to work with land trusts and other nonprofit organizations to implement wildlife and habitat projects for public benefit.

 Mission